Stochastic1017/Caffeine-effect-on-pulse-rate/README.md

 # Studying the effect of caffeine on pulse rate

-**Note: This is a much shorter version of the actual paper.
-The README does not contain the formation of data table, many crucial plots, and mathematical derivations used to conduct the following analysis.
-The html file to view the entire project can be found [here](https://htmlpreview.github.io/?https://github.com/Stochastic1017/Caffeine-effect-on-pulse-rate/blob/main/Caffeine_effect_on_pulse_rate.html).**

 # Introduction

 I am interested in conducting a rigorous statistical analysis to study